nzarg/home_challenge/README.md

 **Create API Key**

 You will need to create your <a href="https://cp.sitehost.nz/api/list-keys" target="_blank">API Key</a>.
-Don't forget to add the IP addresss of your VPS in your API Key configuration -> Allowed IP Addresses.
+Don't forget to add the IP addresses of your VPS in your API Key configuration -> Allowed IP Addresses.

 **Copy API Key into apiKey.js**